 Whenever that point occurred, you started reverse engineering your life without knowing it.
-You started with the goal in mind – to be a doctor – and you figured out what steps it would take for you to get there.
+You started with the goal in mind – to be a doctor for example – and you figured out what steps it would take for you to get there.
 Then you went out with relentless passion and drive and made it happen or are making it happen.
 That’s exactly what it means to reverse engineer something – start with the goal in mind and essentially figure out how to get there.

-For some of you that decision was made in high school and so you figured out that you needed to go to a good college and then to medical school.
-Of course you might’ve hit some bumps along the way (maybe you needed to take a year or two off to do research to improve your application) but you never took your eyes off of the prize.
+For some of you, that decision was made in high school and so you figured out that you needed to go to a good college and then to medical school.
+Of course, you might’ve hit some bumps along the way (maybe you needed to take a year or two off to do research to improve your application) but you never took your eyes off of the prize.

 However, once most of us reach the promised land, we seem to have forgotten how reverse engineering works.
 We just let our jobs and others dictate how our lives will end up.
 Have to work 50 weeks out of the year to get 2 weeks free?
 Well, I guess I have no choice.
 Work to the bone until we’re 65 so we can hopefully retire with enough to last the rest of our lives?
 Sure, I guess there’s no other way.